AzugBe/azugbe.github.io/index.md

 **2023-03-29 - Azure Pipelines versus Jenkins**<br>
 In our second session of the year, we'll have a look at Azure pipelines versus Jenkins.
 See you in Antwerp?
 [Register here!](https://www.azug.be/events/2023/03/29/azure-pipelines-versus-jenkins){: .btn .btn--success}

+**2023-04-20 - Building Azure PaaS Solutions and Platforms**<br>
+In our third session of the year, we'll have two session that focus on building solutions with Azure PaaS.
+See you there?
+[Register here!](https://www.azug.be/events/2023/04/20/building-azure-paas-solutions-and-platforms){: .btn .btn--success}

 <hr />

 ## About AZUG